humdrum-tools/vhv-demos/simple/index.md

 ---
 layout: default
-title: VHV demo&colon; single static image
+title: single static image
 ---

-# Single static image

-This is the simplest configuration for displaying Humdrum files: a single static images created from a single Humdrum file embedded inside of the webpage.
+This example is the simplest configuration for displaying Humdrum files: a single static images created dynamically from a Humdrum file embedded inside of the webpage.

 <iframe width="400" height="300" src="demo.html"></iframe>
+* <a href="demo.html">stand-alone demo page</a>
+* <a href="https://github.com/humdrum-tools/vhv-demos/blob/gh-pages/simple/demo.html">view source code on Github</a>

-To implement this page, copy and paste the following text into an HTML file, and then vew the page in a web browser.
+To implement this example, copy and paste the following text into an HTML file, and then vew the page in a web browser.